confidential-containers/guest-components/confidential-data-hub/docs/SEALED_SECRET.md

 - `iv`: **REQUIRED**.
 The Initial Vector used in the process of __encryption key__ encrypting __secret value__.
 Base64 encoded.
 - `provider_settings`: **REQUIRED**.
 A key-value map.
 Provider specific information to create the KMS client.
 - `annotations`: **OPTIONAL**.
 A key-value Map.
 Provider specific information used by the driver to decrypt `encrypted_key` into a plaintext of __encryption key__.

 ### Vault

-A Vault secret leverages secret manager mechanism.
-Vault secret does not require any encryption.
-It only contains metadata with which the plaintext of the __secret value__ can be retrieved.
-The format is
+A vault secret is simply a pointer to a secret that is stored elsewhere, either in a KMS or KBS.
+To fulfill a vault secret, the CDH will retrieve the secret itself from a secret provider.

+Creating a vault secret does not require any encryption.
+Simply create the metadata below and provision your secret to the provider.
 ```json
 {
 	"version" : "0.1.0",